 Issues

-The COUNTIFS function returns incorrect results when you use it to match strings longer than 255 characters, or the string #VALUE!.
+The COUNTIFS function yields inaccurate results when applied to compare strings that surpass 255 characters in length or include the string #VALUE! .

 Empty Cell Reference

-If criteria argument refers an empty cell, the COUNTIFS function evaluates the cell value as 0.
+In cases where the criteria argument refers to an empty cell, the COUNTIFS function interprets the cell value as 0.